-To view the rules for the National Economics Challenge, visit http://nationaleconomicschallenge.org/teacher-toolkit/and click on "Preparing Your Team" then "Teacher/Coach Toolkit."
-Indiana's rules vary slightly.
-See the Indiana competition flyer for Indiana competition rules.
+To prepare your team for the National Economics Challenge, visit https://www.councilforeconed.org/preparing-your-team/.
+Click on "Teacher/Coach Toolkit" for rules and other vaulable information.
+Keep in mind that Indiana's rules vary slightly.
+See the Indiana competition flyer (check back on Jan 25) for Indiana competition rules.

 The David Ricardo Division is for students enrolled in one-semester (or less) general economics courses or courses which include introductory economic concepts (social studies, business, personal finance, etc.) Courses must be taught be a secondary teacher.
 Students who have never taken an economics course are eligible to compete.
 Students are tested in the same areas as the Adam Smith Division; however, the questions for the David Ricardo Division may have a greater emphasis on economic application and less emphasis on economic theory.